alychinque/ChinquePortfolioWebsite/README.md

 ## Testing: 🔌
 #### Testing Stories:
-* I realised that the colours I had chose clashed too much in terms of contrast, I then used coolors.co to select a new color scheme and implemented the new colours.
+* I realised that the colours I had chosen clashed too much in terms of contrast, I then used coolors.co to select a new colour scheme and implemented the new colours.
 * I added some inline style in my index.html, then I moved all styles to style.css.
 * I was informed that the owner's website would like to show his abilitilies, I then created a progress bar with the technologies that he knows.
 * I Initially used "pixels" as unit of measurement then I was Informed that "rem" is the right one then I changed the units.

 ### Overall:
 <strong>Responsiveness - </strong>
 * <strong>Plan</strong> 📝: I knew that this project needed to be FULLY responsive and mobile friendly therefore the obvious option to use Bootstrap as this HTML Framework I'm most comfortable using.
 Testing using dev-tools throughout and also a final test of the entire site after completion.
 * <strong>Implementation</strong> 🏭: Throughout writing my HTML code making sure to use appropriate bootstrap class modifiers to provide correct breakpoints for the content.
 Testing breakpoints was relatively simple thanks to the easy to use Bootstrap, i only really modified a few breakpoints after writing the majority of my HTML.